Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_pages/about.md

 News
 ======
+***6/2024***, **Talk:** I will have a talk tour around Europe at the NLP group at University of Sheffield, LTL group at University of Cambridge, and BlueNN group at University of Luxembourg.

 ***6/2024***, **Paper:** 2 papers got accepted by **Interspeech 2024**: [Sparse Multimodal from Scratch](), [Dynamic Data Pruning for Speech]().
 Coming soon.

 ***5/2024***, **Competition:** Our "Edge LLMs: Edge-Device Large Language Model Competition" competition has been accepted by **NeurIPS 2024**.
 Edge LLM is coming!